glodanif/wow-addon-packager/README.md

 # wow-addon-packager
-Batch script for compression an addon into a zip archive ignoring specific files
+Batch script for compression an addon into a zip archive ignoring specific files (Windows only, obviously...)

 ## Overview